 - When the salt or acid exists in water or other liquids, it will dissociate (lose its hydrogen atom), and the salt or acid will break off and form the anion (for example, COO– or SO3–).
 Figure 2-7 illustrates the dissociation of PFBA.

 It is most important to distinguish between the acid form and anionic form when reporting the physical and chemical properties.
 The discussion of PFAS properties in this guidance document generally refers to the anionic form; it will be specifically called out if the acid form is being discussed.

 A Note About PFAS Naming in Laboratory Reports (see Section 11)

-FASAs, such as perfluorooctane sulfonamide (FOSA), are used as raw material in the ECF process to make perfluoroalkyl sulfonamide substances that are used for surfactants and surface treatments.
+FASAs, such as perfluorooctane sulfonamide (FOSA), are products and/or intermediates from the ECF process for surfactants and surface protection products.
 FASAs can degrade to form PFAAs such as PFOS.

 - perfluoroalkane sulfonyl fluorides [PASFs, such as perfluorooctane sulfonyl fluoride (POSF) and perfluorobutane sulfonyl fluoride (PBSF)], and perfluoroalkanoyl fluorides (PAFs), associated with the ECF process

 - perfluoroalkyl iodides (PFAIs) and perfluoroalkane aldehydes (PFALs), associated with the fluorotelomerization process